This service is available to Griffith researchers (staff and HDR students) and general staff members that are associated with research projects.

 A lot of research data does not require security controls above and beyond the University's standard practices.
 This service:

 You can also adopt good security practices as an individual and within your research team, such as:

 Your research data might warrant special security controls if its unauthorised release could:

-If you are unsure about whether your data requires extra security controls, please seek advice from the research ethics and integrity service in the Office for Research.
+If you are unsure about whether your data requires extra security controls, please seek advice from the research ethics and integrity service in the Office for Research or eResearch Services.

 This service provides basic storage for folders and files.